Abdellatif Filali

-Abdellatif Filali (عبد اللطيف الفيلالي; 26 January 1928 – 20 March 2009) was a Moroccan politician and diplomat who served as the Prime Minister of Morocco from 25 May 1994 to 4 February 1998.
+Abdellatif Filali (عبد اللطيف التهامي الفيلالي; 26 January 1928 – 20 March 2009) was a Moroccan politician and diplomat who served as the Prime Minister of Morocco from 25 May 1994 to 4 February 1998.
 Filali was known to have progressive views.

 Early life

-Filali was born in January 26, 1929 in Beni Mellal, Morocco.
+Abdellatif Filali was born on 26 January 1929 in Fes.
 The son of a judge, Abdellatif Filali had studied law in France before opting for a diplomatic career.

 Career

 He began his diplomatic career at the United Nations as Chargé d'affaires of Morocco in 1958 and 1959 in New York, then in France from 1961 to 1962.
 On 17 June 1968, he became Minister of Higher Education in the Mohamed Benhima government.

 On 4 August 1971, he was appointed Minister of Foreign Affairs in the Mohammed Karim Lamrani government, being reappointed to the same position on 12 April 1972.

 In 1973, he was appointed Ambassador of the Kingdom of Morocco in Madrid, he notably negotiated the withdrawal of Spanish military troops from Western Sahara.

 Filali served as the Morocco's ambassador to several significant countries, including Spain, Algeria, the United Kingdom and China.
 Then he served as Prime Minister of Morocco from 25 May 1994 to 4 February 1998.
 He also served as foreign minister of Morocco from 1985 to 1999.
 In addition, he held the minister of state portfolio during his term as prime minister.
 He initiated TV broadcasts in the Moroccan Berber dialects.
 Filali was replaced by Abderrahmane Youssoufi as prime minister in 1998.